-No hydraulic jacks on asphalt or soft surfaces
+NO hydraulic jacks on asphalt or soft surfaces

 When your leveling jacks are deployed to the ground surface, know that the entire weight of your entire RV is forced onto those spots.
 And that means, there’s high potential of damaging the parking surface.

-Leave it cleaner than you found it
+Leave it CLEANER than you found it

 But even so, if there’s existing trash around your parking space, pick it up and dispose of it properly.
 Show the management and owners that you care about their property as they care about allowing you to park there in the first place.
-So, pack in pack out.

-Patronize the business
+PATRONIZE the business

 Whether it’s fueling your vehicles, eating a meal, making a purchase or supporting through a donation, give these businesses and the municipalities good reason for continuing to allow RVers a safe place to park overnight.

-Be safety conscious
+Be SAFETY conscious

-Before parking anywhere, scope out the area before.
+Before parking anywhere in the parking lot, scope out the area before.
 If you see questionable behavior or sketchy characters, don’t stick around.

 A few unwritten rules for overnight RV parking